savlpavel/XLogback/Readme.md

 You might either import `org.openntf.base.logback` project into your workplace or add the plugin into your Target platform.

 Soon we will mavenize the project for easier installation into the Eclipse IDE.

+### Notes for Apache Wink developers

+Apache Wink uses SLF4J API so when using Logback and Apache Wink at the same time, expect unusual messages on Domino console.

+- Sometimes, SLF4J might complaint about "multiple bindings".
+This is a known issue with OSGi plugins and no problem for the configuration.

+> SLF4J: Class path contains multiple SLF4J bindings.

+- The logging format might conflict between Wink plugin and XLogback.
+As far as I observe, internal events of `org.apache.wink` and `com.ibm.wink` are using the default logging format coming with the SLF4J library of Wink.
+- If you design your own Wink servlet and using XLogback for logging, make sure you have listed XLogback plugin in the *Required Plugins* section **directly** and in a **higher priority**.
+Otherwise it will not use XLogback engine for logging.
+- This is still under investigation for further testing.

 # Configuration Options